sh41664/Eighth-Assignment-Restaurant/README.md

 ### Entities

-This project models a simple **restaurant ordering system**.
 Your project should **at minimum** include the following entities to properly model a simple restaurant ordering system.
 The following entities are essential for managing users, menu items, and orders:

 ------